SkalskiP/make-sense/README.md

 [makesense.ai][1] is a free to use online tool for labelling photos.
 Thanks to the use of a browser it does not require any complicated installation - just visit the website and you are ready to go.
 It also doesn't matter which operating system you're running on - we do our best to be truly cross-platform.
 It is perfect for small computer vision deeplearning projects, making the process of preparing a dataset much easier and faster.
 Prepared labels can be downloaded  in one of multiple supported formats.
 The application was written in TypeScript and is based on React/Redux duo.

+## Motto

+> For AI to be free we need not just Open Source, but also a strong Open Data movement.

+Andrew Ng

 ## Road Map

 Our application is being actively developed.
-If you have an idea for a new functionality, please hit us on [Twitter][3] or create an issue where you can describe your concept.
+If you have an idea for a new functionality, please hit us on [Twitter][3] and [Gitter][5] or create an issue where you can describe your concept.
 In the meantime, see what improvements we are planning for you in the future.

 - [X] Export labels in Pascal VOC XML format
+- [X] Labelling objects using polygons
 - [ ] Optimization of the process of loading photos from disk - queuing
-- [ ] Labelling objects using polygons
 - [ ] Labelling objects using lines
 - [ ] Autofill in label selection dropdown
 - [ ] Export labels in COCO JSON format